GabboDeRocca00/DAAI-Project-TaskArithmetic/README.md

 # DAAI Project Repository

 This repository contains all the necessary files to reproduce the results presented in the project report.
-On the other hand the results of the simulations are reported [here](https://docs.google.com/spreadsheets/d/1m7Q6WQJnpsBzDBqy_JIpK8Lfb3S7GBFHaW5HsQ7hZmQ/edit?gid=0#gid=0).
+On the other hand, the results of the simulations are reported [here](https://docs.google.com/spreadsheets/d/1m7Q6WQJnpsBzDBqy_JIpK8Lfb3S7GBFHaW5HsQ7hZmQ/edit?gid=0#gid=0).

 ## Contents